michaelnic505/Lyra-Project/README.md

+# Update:

+Coming soon: the full documentation for Lyra Project, including installation guides, usage examples, and all related resources.
+Stay tuned for updates as we publish new content.
+What to Expect
+Detailed project documentation.
+Step-by-step installation and usage guides.
+Code examples and complementary resources.
+Regular updates as the project evolves.
+About Lyra Project

+Lyra Project is part of our initiatives at Stardust DevEngine, focused on creating innovative and accessible technology solutions, with special attention to user experience and inclusion.

 # Lyra Project

 **Lyra** is a modular client-server platform built entirely in **pure Java** with a **3-tier architecture** (Server, Shared, Client).